nickedchen/Keyword-Replacement-Algorithm/README.md

 ```

-The second algorithm utilizes hashmap to reduce the time complexity.
+The second algorithm in `milestone4.py` utilizes hashmap to reduce the time complexity.
 The main modification made in the second algorithm was the use of a hashmap to store the acronyms and their corresponding expansions, instead of a list of tuples as used in the first algorithm.
 This allowed for constant time lookup of the expansion for each acronym, resulting in a significant reduction in the time complexity of the function.
 The load_acronyms function was modified to read the data and store it as a dictionary, with the acronyms as the keys and their expansions as the values.

 ``` python